nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-action-fmt](https://github.com/olix0r/cargo-action-fmt) - Converts cargo check (and clippy) JSON output to the GitHub Action error format.
 - [rusty-hook](https://github.com/swellaby/rusty-hook) - Git hook utility for Rust codebases that lets you run any script for any git hook.
 - [cargo-clone](https://github.com/JanLikar/cargo-clone) - Cargo subcommand to fetch the source code of a Rust crate.
+- [Cargo Structure](https://github.com/ramon54321/cargo-structure) - Utility for analyzing the structure of a cargo project.

 ## Links